BarclayII/AIMv6/lab1-booting/tutorial.markdown

 }
 ```

-The linker script tells the linker to

-1. Put `.text` section first, containing `.text` sections from all object files.
+The linker script tells the linker to put `.text` section first, containing
-2. Then, the linker should put `.rodata`, which contains `.rodata` sections from
+`.text` sections from all object files.
+Then, the linker should put `.rodata`,
-  all the object files, after `.text` section.
+which contains `.rodata` sections from all the object files, after `.text`
-3. Likewise, `.data` follows `.rodata`, and
-4. `.bss` follows `.data`.
+section.
+Likewise, `.data` follows `.rodata`, and `.bss` follows `.data`.

 Each section in `SECTIONS` command is specified with a list of sections
 from the object files in the following format: